All earth is hopeful...Hope is born!

 and on Sundays at 9 a.m. and 11 a.m.

-Wednesdays in Advent - Waiting on the Lord
+Wednesdays in Advent - Out of Time

 Dinner at 6 p.m. and Evening Prayer at 7 p.m.